 |LAX East Departures during Over-Ocean or Westerly Operations Report

-The noise from these operations impact a great deal of residents to the east and south of LAX.
-Los Angeles World Airports (LAWA) is currently in the process of conducting a Federal Aviation Administration (FAA) Part 161 Study to obtain FAA approval to restrict these departures to the east between midnight and 6:30 a.m. when LAX is still conducting westerly departures.
-To check the current status of the LAX Part 161 Study please visit the study’s webpage by clicking on this link: http://www.laxpart161.com/en/index.cfm
+The noise from these operations impacts a great number of residents to the east and south of LAX.
+In early 2013, Los Angeles World Airports (LAWA) completed a Federal Aviation Regulations Part 161 Study and submitted it to the FAA to obtain approval to restrict these east departures between midnight and 6:30 a.m. when LAX is still conducting westerly departures.
+On November 7, 2014, the FAA rendered a decision disapproving the proposed restriction as it did not meet all six statutory conditions.
+To learn more about the LAX Part 161 Study and the FAA’s decision, please visit this webpage: http://www.lawa.org/LAXPart161.aspx

-LAWA will produce the monthly reports, posted on this page, to document these operations that have a tremendous affect on numerous communities.
+LAWA is also continuing to produce the monthly reports, posted on this page, to document these operations that have a tremendous effect on numerous communities.